November 20, 2024

 Coinbase Challenges IRS Crypto Tax Proposal: Privacy and Reporting Worries

-Coinbase, the largest cryptocurrency exchange in the United States, has voiced serious concerns over a recent proposal from the U.S. Internal Revenue Service (IRS) related to cryptocurrency taxation.
-In a comment letter to the IRS, Coinbase argued that the proposed rule, which aims to define crypto brokers and establish guidelines for tax reporting, poses significant risks to the cryptocurrency industry and the privacy of Americans.
+Coinbase, the largest in the United States, has voiced serious concerns over a recent proposal from the U.S. Internal Revenue Service (IRS) related to taxation.
+In a comment letter to the IRS, argued that the proposed rule, which aims to define brokers and establish guidelines for tax reporting, poses significant to the cryptocurrency industry and the privacy of Americans.

 Coinbase Key Concerns: